 - a.
-A disciple maintains a loving relationship with her parents, whether she is married or not.
-This makes her wise in the eyes of God (Prov.
-15:20).
-She welcomes them in her life (Prov.
-15:20), honors them (Prov.
-19:26, 20:20), and heeds their counsel (Prov.
-23:22, Eph.
-6:1-3). - b.
-A disciple has cordial and caring relationship with her in-laws, if she is married.
+A disciple has cordial and caring relationship with her in-laws.
 Ruth is an ideal example for this.
-She loved her mother-in-law even in difficult conditions even when she had an opportunity to be free from her.
-She did not think only of her own good, but also cared for her mother-in-law.
-She was enabled to care for Naomi because she believed in and feared the living God (Ruth 1:16-17; 2:14,18). - c.
-A disciple takes good care of her family and any who serve in her household.
-She rises in the morning to fulfill her family responsibilities, and is awake till late at night when required.
+She loved her mother-in-law even in difficult conditions-even when she had an opportunity to be free from her.
+She did not think of her own good but cared for her mother-in-law too.
+She could do that because she believed in and feared the living God (Ruth 1:16-17; 2:14,18). - b.
+A disciple takes good care of her family, even of her servants.
+She, for fulfilling her family responsibilities, rises up in the morning and is awake till late at night when required.
 She works hard.
 She is concerned even about the conduct of her household (Prov.
-31:15-27).

-- d.
+31:15-27). - c.
 A disciple maintains a relationship as an example and mentor of good things to the women younger than her (Titus 2:3).
 For this, she avoids being a slanderer-that means she controls her tongue (James 3:5-6, 8).
-She is self-controlled and reverent in her behavior with all. - e.
+She is self-controlled and reverent in her behavior with all.

+d.
 A disciple learns from God's Word to develop godly character (1 Pet.
 1:5-6).
-This character will be shown in all her relationships. - 4.
-A disciple must value and be careful about her relationship with others outside her family. - a.
+This character will be shown in all her relationships.

+4. A disciple must value and be careful about her relationship with others outside her family.

+- a.
 She should behave wisely with unbelievers (Col. 4:5).
 Her conduct among them should be decent, full of integrity so that they have no reason to reproach Christianity.
-This will give her opportunities to share the gospel with them. - b.
-She should be hospitable-habituated to provide for the needs of others, especially of those laboring and suffering for Christ (Rom.
+This will give her opportunities to share the gospel with them. - She should be hospitable-habituated to provide for the needs of others, especially of those laboring and suffering for Christ (Rom.
 12:13). - c.
 She should be charitable to the poor and needy, especially to those who are members of the Church (1 John 3:17; James 2:15). - d.
-She should honor the authority in the Church of God, obeying the teachings and warnings of ministers of the Word who faithfully preach the whole counsel of God for her spiritual welfare (Heb.
+She should honor the authority in the Church of God, obeying the teachings and warnings of the ministers of the Word who faithfully preach the whole counsel of God for her spiritual welfare (Heb.
 13:17). - e.
-If she should have a secular job, she should respect and obey those who are over her.
+Should she have a secular job, she should respect and obey those who are over her.
 She should be faithful in her duties as though she were doing it unto the Lord (Eph.
 6:5-8).
-She should obey only the things which are not contrary to Christian faith and the Word.
+She should obey only the things which are not contrary to Christian faith and the Word. - 5.
 A disciple must live in harmony with others as instructed in God's Word (see the "one anothers" on the next page).